All of the Lights: Background and recording

 "All of the Lights" was written by Kanye West, Jeff Bhasker, Malik Jones, Warren Trotter, Stacy Ferguson and Terius Nash.
 Its production was helmed by West himself and co-produced by Bhasker.
 Fourteen artists lent their voices as background vocals to the song: Alicia Keys, John Legend, The-Dream, Drake, Fergie, Kid Cudi, Elton John, Ryan Leslie, Charlie Wilson, Tony Williams, La Roux, Alvin Fields, Ken Lewis, and Rihanna, who also sang the song's hook and is labeled as a featured artist on the single version.
 West and Rihanna previously collaborated with Jay-Z on "Run This Town" (The Blueprint 3, 2009).

 The early working title for "All of The Lights" was previously "Ghetto University" when the production on the song was just beginning.
-Song writer Malik Yusef revealed that the original demo for the song contained a sample of Muhammad Ali saying "The champ is here"; Yusef attempted to create rhymes around it, but ended up telling the engineer to remove the sample to clear space on the song.
-After having taken the sample out, Yusef eventually came up with the "all of the lights" part after thinking about his son's first words which were "light";
+Songwriter Malik Yusef revealed that the original demo for the song contained a sample of Muhammad Ali saying "The champ is here"; Yusef attempted to create rhymes around it, but ended up telling the engineer to remove the sample to clear space on the song.
+After having taken the sample out, Yusef eventually came up with the "all of the lights" part after thinking about his son's first words, which were "light";

 I thought, light is a beautiful word.
 There's all kinds of light–there's sunlight, there's flashlight, there's strobe lights, there's night lights, there's streetlights...all of the lights.
 When I said that, a literal light went off in my brain, I was like [singing] "All of the lights, all of the lights".
 I had it.
 I went upstairs and told Rick Ross, "I've got it", he said "you sure?" and I said, "I got it!"
 Jeff Bhasker was in there and he came down, we recorded it, and it just started after that.